aykutbulut/Mathematical-Optimization-Modeller/README.md

     double * coefficients = new double[size];
     r->get_ind(indices);
     r->get_coef(coefficient);
-    // do whatever you want with sparse row, nonzero column indices are stored at "indices"
+    // do whatever you want with sparse row.
+    // nonzero column indices are stored at "indices"
     // the corresponding coefficients are stored in "coefficients".
     // you probably would want to add it to your solver at this point. delete[] indices;